-Everything about La Celestiere, Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine and food pairings, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
+Everything about La Celestiere, Chateauneuf du Pape with wine tasting notes, wine and food pairings, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 La Celestiere, is one of the younger and more exciting new producers in the Southern Rhone Valley.
 Previously, the estate bottled and sold their wines under the name of La Glaciere.
 The debut vintage for La Celestiere was the 2010.